-A rather rare and obscure maker of very good quality pianos is that of William Miller, New York.
-William Miller is first listed as a partner with Napoleon Haines (later of famous Haines Brothers Piano Company) in the firm of 'Haines & Miller' in 1852.
+A rather rare and obscure maker of high quality pianos is that of William Miller, New York.
+William Miller is first listed in 1852 as a partner with Napoleon Haines (later of the famous Haines Brothers Piano Company) in the firm of “Haines & Miller”.
 In 1853 William Miller left Haines to form his own firm which was located at 128 E 14th Street, New York City.
-Miller’s fine pianos won several awards at the American Institute Fair during the 1853 -1856 period, and by 1856 his business had grown to occupy new factories at 156 E. 21st Street in addition to several different shops around the New York City area.
+William Miller’s fine pianos won several awards at the American Institute Fair during the 1853 -1856 period, and by 1856 his business had grown to occupy new factories at 156 E. 21st Street in addition to several different shops around the New York City area.
 During this period his firm was primarily making piano cases and piano stools for other manufacturers.

 19th Century Advertisement For William Miller Piano Company, New York